How to tackle soaring SaaS inflation rates

 • Optimize spending in order to spend the same and do the same

-SaaS pricing inflation is rapidly outpacing market inflation
+SaaS pricing inflation is continuing to outpace market inflation

 Ultimately, by arming yourself with this economic data, she claims that you will be in a much stronger position to make informed counteroffers.
 It is, however, important that you’re giving yourself ample time to use this leverage to negotiate new terms.